Understand and Overcome Overactive Anger

 The costs of maintaining this pattern might include:

-Eroded trust: When anger becomes the dominant mode of expression, others may feel unsafe or unsure how to approach you.
+Eroded trust: When anger becomes your dominant mode of expression, others may feel unsafe or unsure how to approach you.

-Unresolved issues: Explosive reactions often push others away, leaving the root of the conflict unaddressed.
+Unresolved issues: Your explosive reactions often push others away, leaving the root of the conflict unaddressed.

 Emotional exhaustion: Constantly being reactive or on edge takes a toll on your mental and physical health.